VoltCruelerz/Greed/README.md

 - **Dependency Management**: You are warned if you attempt to enable a mod without its dependencies active.
 - **Mod Packs**: Easily create bundles of your favorite mods that you can quickly enable together.
 - **C Drive Offloading**: keep your inactive mods away from your limited-space C drive
+- **Self Updating**: Greed is able to keep itself up to date with just a few clicks from you.

 ## User Guide